freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/object-oriented-programming/use-dot-notation-to-access-the-properties-of-an-object.md

 // This prints "Aflac" to the console
 ```

-Dot notation is used on the object name, <code>duck</code>, followed by the name of the property, <code>name</code>, to access the value of "Aflac".
+Dot notation is used on the object name, `duck`, followed by the name of the property, `name`, to access the value of "Aflac".

 </section>

 ## Instructions

 <section id='instructions'>

-Print both properties of the <code>dog</code> object to your console.
+Print both properties of the `dog` object to your console.

 </section>

 ## Tests

 <section id='tests'>

 ```yml